ramang22/precompiler-for-brainfuck/README.md

 # Use guide (only macros working need to make functions too :( )

-## 1 instal brainfuck compilator
+## 1 instal brainfuck compiler
 You need to install this compiler for brainfuck, next you need to change compiler location in procompilator.sh file

 ```
 #location of compilator
-brainfuck='insert here executable of your complilator'
+brainfuck='insert here executable of your compiler'
 #example
 brainfuck='/Users/ramang/Documents/Developer/brainfuck/brainfuck'
 ```